Artisan Partners Asset Management Inc. (APAM) Shares Decline Despite Market Challenges - News Heater

-Artisan Partners Asset Management Inc. (NYSE: APAM) has seen a decline in its stock price by -2.23 in relation to its previous close of 42.14.
-However, the company has experienced a -2.90% decline in its stock price over the last five trading sessions.
+Artisan Partners Asset Management Inc. (NYSE: APAM)’s stock price has plunge by -6.60relation to previous closing price of 41.23.
+Nevertheless, the company has seen a -8.61% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Artisan Partners Asset Management Inc. (NYSE: APAM) Right Now?

-The price-to-earnings ratio for Artisan Partners Asset Management Inc. (NYSE: APAM) is above average at 14.92x, while the 36-month beta value is 1.85.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 1 as “sell.”
+Artisan Partners Asset Management Inc. (NYSE: APAM) has a price-to-earnings ratio of 13.95x that is above its average ratio.
+Additionally, the 36-month beta value for APAM is 1.86.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023